ptesar/pauls-hacks/README.md

 ## Background

-The workaround addresses the following limitations of buggy implementations for LUKS volume unlocking with TPM on boot:
+The workaround addresses the following limitations of buggy implementations of LUKS unlocking with TPM on boot:

 1. Clevis unlocks only the root partition on boot with TPM, secondary partitions require passphrase prompts
 2. Interestingly systemd-cryptenroll unlocks only secondary partions due to a bug that ignores `tpm2-device=` option in `/etc/crypttab` for root partition

 ## Workaround

 If you are in a situation like me where you cannot move away from default initramfs in favor of dracut, you likely found yourself stuck with clevis or systemd-cryptenroll.
-Clevis works great for setups with only one LUKS encrypted volume.
+Clevis works great for setups with only the primary volume encrypted with LUKS, and systemd-cryptenroll works generally well in setups where the primary volume is either unencrypted or the prompt for one primary passphrase is part of strategy.
+What if you need both?
+The trick is to simply use clevis and systemd-cryptenroll simultaneously.
+As it turns out, they have no problem co-existing and both executing in initramfs.

 ### 1. Use systemd-cryptenroll for secondary partitions